Basket (0 items)

 This is the general structure you can follow for your tasting:

 Introduce the wine 1.
-Introduce the wine – once all your guests have arrived, you can begin your wine tasting.
-Introduce your theme and put the evening into context, perhaps start to hand out appetisers and wine tasting notes/checklists.
+Introduce the wine—Once all your guests have arrived, you can begin wine tasting.
+Introduce your theme and put the evening into context.
+Perhaps start handing out appetisers and wine-tasting notes/checklists.

 Pouring the wine 2.
-Sample #1 wine – pour your first wine and encourage people to engage in conversation.
-Remind your guests they can use the tasting notes checklist to jot down any thoughts, and keep in mind the evening is about having fun!
-No need to keep it formal all the time.
+Sample #1 wine—Pour your first wine and encourage people to engage in conversation.
+Remind your guests they can use the tasting notes checklist to jot down any thoughts.
+Remember that the evening is about having fun!
+There is no need to keep it formal all the time.

 Use Wineware's guides 3.
-It may be helpful to have printed copies of Wineware’s ‘How to Taste Wine – A Complete Guide’ to give to each guest.
-This will help your guest’s record detailed observations and notes of each wine.
+It may be helpful to have printed copies of Wineware's 'How to Taste Wine—A Complete Guide' for each guest.
+This will help your guests record detailed observations and notes of each wine.

 Bread rolls to cleanse the palate 4.
 Between each sample, be sure everyone cleanses their palate with water or a snack, such as a bread roll or canapé.

 Choose the best wine of the evening 5.
-After all the wine tasting has been conducted, start a big group discussion.
-Which is the majority’s favourite wine?
-Encourage your guests to rank the wines you have sampled and nominate the ‘Best Wine of the Evening’.
+After all the wine tasting, start a group discussion.
+Which is the majority's favourite wine?
+Encourage your guests to rank your sampled wines and nominate the 'Best Wine of the Evening'.

-1. If you are unsure what wine to serve, look in wine magazines, online and ask wine merchants/shops.
-There are lots of wine experts on the likes of Twitter etc., who can advise on a wide range of wine varieties.
+1. If you are unsure what wine to serve, look in wine magazines online and ask wine merchants/shops.
+Many wine experts on Twitter can advise on a wide range of wine varieties.

 2. The wine should never overpower the flavour of any food you are serving.

-3. Water, nuts, crackers and bread are perfect for cleansing the palate in between tasting!
+3. Water, nuts, crackers and bread are perfect for cleansing the palate between tastes!

-4. Remember: wine tasting is a friendly and enjoying activity so have some fun with it; cheers!
+4. Remember: wine tasting is a friendly and enjoyable activity, so have some fun with it; cheers!

 Contact us!

-Do you have any more suggestions or tips on how to host a wine tasting party?
-Then why not get in touch and let us know your thoughts.
+Do you have any more suggestions or tips on hosting a wine-tasting party?
+Then why not get in touch and let us know your thoughts!